 Most independent contractors operate as sole proprietors, meaning they are responsible for paying both the employer and employee portions of Social Security and Medicare taxes.
 This is why the self-employment tax rate is higher.

-Understanding the tax obligations for employees versus independent contractors is crucial for both compliance and financial planning.
+Understanding the tax obligations as an independent contractor vs employee is crucial for both compliance and financial planning.
 Employees must complete a W-4, receive a W-2, and pay taxes throughout the year, while independent contractors need to fill out a W-9, receive a 1099-NEC, and handle their own tax payments and deductions.
 At The Clarity Agency, we provide expert guidance to help you navigate these complexities effectively.

 For personalized assistance with tax forms, deductions, or other tax-related queries, reach out to The Clarity Agency today.
 We’re here to help you understand your responsibilities and optimize your tax situation.
+We’re based in Jacksonville and help small business owners, individuals, and contractors across Florida.
 Let us support you in making informed financial decisions and staying compliant with tax regulations.

 Written by: Sofia Ritz, Social Media Intern